 These registers are used to check GPIO interrupt status.
-If the GPI_INT bit is set in INT_STAT register, then the GPI which set that interrupt will be marked with a 1 in the corresponding table.
+If the GPI_INT bit is set in INT_STAT register, then the GPI which set the interrupt is marked with a 1 in the corresponding table.
 To clear the GPI_INT bit, these registers must all be 0x00.
-A read to the register will clear it.
+A read to the register clears the bit.